IB Group 1

 Areas of Study

-Both the Standard and Higher Level programmes are divided into four parts:
+Both the Standard and Higher Level programmes are divided into three parts:

-Standard Level involves 10 texts spread over the two years.
+Standard Level involves at least 9 texts spread over the two years.

-Higher Level involves 13 texts spread over the two years.
+Higher Level involves at least 13 texts spread over the two years.